kourgeorge/project-origin/README.md

 Researchers using project-origin can control and manipulate the physical environment, the biological rules and the learning mechanisms of the algorithm, and observe how different intelligence and behaviors can be developed under different rules.

 The simulator is build of a [`Universe`](/docs/Universe.md) which is an environment that [`Creatures`](/docs/Creature.md) live in, adapt to, flourish or extinct.
-The universe in project-origin has all aspects that any universe has like space, time, physics, evolution and chance.
+The universe in project-origin has all aspects that any universe has like Space, time, physics, evolution and chance.
 Different universes may have different rules which we call *physics*.
 The [`Space`](/docs/Space.md) is a grid of 'Cells' that contain objects such as creatures, food, etc.
 The creatures may have different senses and a different set of actions depending on the Race.